melos-simeneh/icog-labs-internship-projects/README.md

 ## 📌 About

-This meta-repository helps organize and present my internship projects at iCog-Lab, clearly separating training and team work.
+This meta-repository helps organize and present my internship projects at iCog-Labs, clearly separating training and team work.

 > Maintained by [@melos](https://github.com/melos-simeneh)